pR0Ps/strava-backup/README.md

 pip install strava-backup
 ```

-`strava-backup` expects to find a config file at `~/.config/strava-backup.conf` by default.
+By default, `strava-backup` will look for a config file called `strava-backup.conf` in
+`$XDG_CONFIG_HOME/`, falling back to `~/.config/` if it's unset.
+An alternate file can be specified
+using the `--config` option.

-A sample has been included in this package.
-Copy the sample to the correct spot and fill in the
+A sample config file has been included in this package.
+Copy it to the correct spot and fill in the
 required information.